Our Science

 Kinase Targeted Libraries (KTL)

-KINASE Selectivity Screening (KSS)
+Kinase Selectivity Screening (KSS)

 Our Kinase Selectivity Screening (KSS) platform consists of a panel of over 100 automated biochemical Kinase assays, developed in-house at NMS.
 These assays evaluate the selectivity profiles of compounds and expand our knowledge of chemical interactions across different Kinases.
 KSS is instrumental in supporting Structure-Based Drug Design (SBDD) for Kinase inhibitors.